CronCats/docs/content/docs/agent-faq.md

 ## How to run multiple agents in one machine

-After [installing Croncat Agent](/docs/agent-cli/) and registering accounts, you can run multiple agents on your machine.
+After [installing CronCat Agent](/docs/agent-cli/) and registering accounts, you can run multiple agents on your machine.
 To do this, you need to do `near login` for all accounts on which you want to run the agent.
 Next, you need to start a `screen` session for each agent.
 For example, you have 3 accounts: agent-1.testnet, agent-2.testnet, agent-3.testnet

 Start a new session: